gauditech/gaudi-docs/docs/reference/apis.md

 ##### `resource`

-A collection fo records an entrypoint operates on.
+A collection of records an entrypoint operates on.
 Top-level entrypoints must use a model as their resource.
 Nested entrypoints can target `reference` or `relation` relationships.
 Property is **required**.

 ##### `alias`